-As an important part of smart city, smart street lighting uses wireless IoT sensors, Zigbee, GPRS, Lora and Bluetooth communication technology to connect the street lamps in the city in series, forming the Internet of things, and realizing the remote centralized control and management of street lamps.
-According to the traffic flow, time, weather conditions and other conditions, the scheme can automatically adjust the brightness, remote control lighting, abnormal will take the initiative to alarm, but also can cooperate with other sensors to play the function of anti-theft and remote meter reading.
+As an important part of a smart city, smart street lighting uses wireless IoT sensors, Zigbee, GPRS, Lora, and Bluetooth communication technology to connect the street lamps in the city in series, forming the Internet of things, and realizing the remote centralized control and management of street lamps.
+According to the traffic flow, time, weather conditions, and other conditions, the scheme can automatically adjust the brightness, and remote control lighting, abnormal will take the initiative to alarm but also can cooperate with other sensors to play the function of anti-theft and remote meter reading.

-Smart street lighting using IoT can effectively control the energy consumption, thus enhance the level of public lighting management, decrease the cost of maintenance and management and use the calculation of sensory information processing and analysis to make intelligent response and intelligent decision support, make the city road lighting to achieve a “smart” state.
+Smart street lighting using IoT can effectively control energy consumption, thus enhancing the level of public lighting management, decreasing the cost of maintenance and management, and using the calculation of sensory information processing and analysis to make intelligent responses and intelligent decision support, making the city road lighting to achieve a “smart” state.

 Apply smart street lighting using IoT in your city

 Smart city street light solution: The smart street light can be managed in a unified manner through the intelligent street lighting control platform and the street lamp controller to achieve the “three-in-one” effect of remote lighting monitoring, intelligent management and control, energy saving and emission reduction.